chabe-bit/lavi/README.md

         u16    NumberFeatureValueCaps;
         u16    NumberFeatureDataIndices;
     } HIDP_CAPS;

-    // Types on the other hand, I woudln't define them, but rather inspect what type they truly are and define them as that directly instead.
+    // Types on the other hand, I woudln't define them documented as they arr, but rather inspect what type they truly are and define them as that directly instead.
-    // So as you can see NTSTATUS we're unsure, through some inspection we can see its type is a LONG, we can see then its a signed 32-bit integer, so we cast an int.
+    // So as you can see NTSTATUS we're unsure of its type, but through some inspection we can see its a LONG, a signed 32-bit integer, thus we cast an int or long.
     NTSTATUS HidP_GetCaps(...);

     // Provide it like this, prereq understanding of C macro syntax is important.